International F1 Student Visa Rules and Options to Work in the US After Graduation

 F1 visa rules prohibit off-campus employment at any time during their first academic year.
 Under certain conditions, USCIS grants permission for F-1 visa work off campus after the first year under these three types of off-campus employment:

 Science, Technology, Engineering, and Mathematics OPT (STEM OPT)

 Any off-campus employment must be related to the F1 student's area of study and must be authorized prior to starting any work by the Designated School Official and USCIS.

 Call 844 325-1444 for a Confidential Consultation

 Our experienced lawyers can help create a solution based on your unique situation and goals.

 Tsion Chudnovsky is an immigrant to the US and founder of Chudnovsky Law, a California law firm that helps international students immigrate to and/or work in the US after graduation and review F1 visa to green card permanent residence options.

-The firm offers a rare team of skilled multi-lingual immigration and business lawyers and international student criminal defense, DUI defense and injury attorneys.
+The firm offers a rare team of skilled multi-lingual immigration and business lawyers and international student criminal defense, drug crimes, DUI defense, bench warrant and injury attorneys.

 This information does not constitute legal advice and is not a substitute for individual case consultation.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.